 Pro: Saving Money

 Depending on how often you need to medicate, medical cannabis can become quite expensive.
-Of course, it isn’t covered by insurance, either.
+Of course, it isn’t covered by insurance.
 In theory, growing your own plants can significantly reduce the cost of treatment.
 However, you should expect to invest money in supplies and equipment to get started with your new venture.
-The operational costs can be steep when you consider everything you’ll need to purchase for a successful grow, from the seeds or clones to the lighting, thermoregulation, electricity, timers, humidity controls, and nutrients.
+The operational costs can be steep when you consider everything you’ll need to purchase for a successful harvest, from the seeds or clones to the lighting, thermoregulation, electricity, timers, humidity controls, and nutrients.

 Con: Steep Learning Curve